Bitstream Cyberbit

 Bitstream Cyberbit is a commercial serif Unicode font designed by Bitstream Inc. It is freeware for non-commercial uses.
 It was one of the first widely available fonts to support a large portion of the Unicode repertoire.

 Cyberbit was developed by Bitstream to provide Unicode Consortium members with a large Unicode-encoded font to use for testing and development purposes.
 The font has 32,910 characters (29,934 glyphs) and 935 kerning pairs in v2.0 beta.
 The related Bitstream Cyberbase font includes a much smaller number of characters, with 1,249 glyphs and 935 kerning pairs in v1.0 beta.

-Bitstream no longer offers Cyberbit as a free download or as a retail product.
+Bitstream no longer offers Cyberbit as a free download or retail product.

 TITUS Cyberbit

 TITUS Cyberbit Basic is a typeface derived from the Bitstream Cyberbit family, designed by Bitstream Inc. and the TITUS project for Unicode 4.0.
 Jost Gippert and Carl-Martin Bunz were the principal developers.
 It can be obtained for free from TITUS and is freeware for non-commercial uses.

 TITUS Cyberbit Basic supports part of the Medieval Unicode Font Initiative, and it includes 10,044 glyphs (9,341 characters) in version 3.0 (2000) (revision 4.0) from the following Unicode blocks: